Huegoxaga/notes/python/django.md

     - Migration ID is the number in the file names in the `app/migration` folder.
 - `python manage.py migrate`
   - first migration command will create default databases.
+  - `python manage.py migrate --fake <appname> <migratationID>` make certain migration, assume the database is the same as this migration file is made, reset the migration record.
+Migration Files after this time can be deleted.
+  - `python manage.py migrate --fake-initial` force making initial migrate with database is already exists.
+- `python manage.py showmigrations` Check migration history.
 - `python manage.py createsuperuser` follow the promts and create admin account for the admin page.
 - `python manage.py shell` It starts an interactive shell to run django project code line by line.
-- `manage.py collectstatic` it populates the static directory with static assets (JavaScript, CSS, and images).
+- `python manage.py collectstatic` it populates the static directory with static assets (JavaScript, CSS, and images).
+  - Make sure that `django.contrib.staticfiles` is included in the `INSTALLED_APPS` in `settings.py`.

 ## Project Folder